 The Department of Economics offers undergraduate (BA), master's (MA) and doctoral (Ph.D.) programs in economics.
 We are home to roughly 200 undergraduate students and 90 graduate students, and our courses are open to all UIC students regardless of the college in which they are enrolled.
 Consistent with the mission of UIC, our graduate programs focus on applied economics with considerable strengths in health economics, the economics of education, urban/public economics, and international economics.
 Our accomplished faculty are distinguished in their areas of expertise, have outstanding records of scholarly publications, and often consult with government agencies, NGOs and private corporations.
 The department also promotes excellence in teaching economics in high schools, colleges and universities throughout the Chicago Metropolitan Area through the activities of the Center for Economic Education and the Certificate in Teaching Economics.
 A dedicated staff supports all aspects of department work.

 New MA in Applied Economics Program Planned for 2017

 The Economics is excited to announce a new MA in Applied Economics

-program, which will welcome its first class in the summer of 2017.
+program (subject to final IBHE approval in the fall), which will welcome its first class in the summer of 2017.
 This accelerated three-semester program will prepare students for a PhD program in economics or a career that requires rigorous training in applied economic analysis and quantitative methods.
 Neither extensive mathematics preparation nor an undergraduate major in economics is required for admission.